ideo/Figproxy/README.md

 If there is more complex data you need to send you can send a string like "hello world!:
 <img width="480" alt="send hello world!" src="https://github.com/ideo/Figproxy/assets/915950/89f5eacc-eb52-443c-9703-dcf7c1fa2754">

-You can even send hexadecimal characters by preceeding the string with "0x"
+You can even send hexadecimal characters by preceding the string with "0x"
 <img width="242" alt="send hex data" src="https://github.com/ideo/Figproxy/assets/915950/22e9ba67-f5e6-416b-a33a-c337a6249921">

 ### Speaking In (Arduino → Figma)